 Architectural Mechanism 2 – Flexibility

-Provides services to enable the user with the correct authority to customize the error entry form to suit the needs of the hospital pharmacy.
-The customization will require the database to be updated automatically to ensure application maintains its usability.
+Provides services to enable the user with the correct authority to hide fields in the form to improve ease of use.
+The customization will require the database to be able to accept null values in those fields.

 Architectural Mechanism 3 – Security

 Provides services to protect access to certain resources or information.
-The database will need to have security mechanisms to protect user data.
+The database will need to have security mechanisms to protect user data, especially login passwords.

 Architectural Mechanism 4 – Availability